Tresjs/tres/docs/guide/materials/holographic-material.md

 </template>
 ```

+### Replace a mesh's material

-### You can also replace the material of an existing mesh like this:
+You can also replace the material of an existing mesh like this:

 <<< @/.vitepress/theme/components/HolographicMaterialDemo.vue{4}